hyperslop/hyperos/README.md

 # HyperOS: The Better NixOS Configuration

-### 🗣️🗣️🗣️ Everything entirely necessary for the overtly sane desktop experience 🗣️🗣️🗣️
+### 🗣️🗣️ Everything necessary for the overtly sane desktop experience 🗣️🗣️

 ## Features: